salmanjamil/swift-evolution/proposals/NNNN-opaque-result-types.md

 Of course, there must be at least one `return` statement that provides a concrete type!

+### Properties and subscripts

-Opaque result types can be used with properties.
-For example:
+Opaque result types can be used with properties and subscripts.
+For example, the `lazy` property of a collection could have an opaque result type:

 ```swift
 extension Collection {